 Transitional rules for patents, copyrights, and similar property.
-With respect to transactions occurring before January 6, 2000, the regulations applied special rules to the allocation to particular intangible assets of increases or decreases in consideration.
+For transactions occurring before January 6, 2000, the regulations applied special rules to the allocation to particular intangible assets of increases or decreases in consideration.
 See the regulations in effect prior to that time.